 Skip to Content

-I made two kinds of denim bows—one from a repurposed jeans waistband and the other from scraps of denim fabric.
+I designed two distinct kinds of denim bows—one crafted from a repurposed jeans waistband and the other from denim scraps.
+They are elastic and designed to fit necks of various sizes.

 (There is a printable how-to card for this craft at the end of the post.)